zeynep-ty/Earthquake-Damage-Prediction-and-Rental-Prices-in-Istanbul/README.md

 **Earthquake Risk Data — “District-Level Earthquake Loss Estimation Reports” (İBB)**
 - Published by the Istanbul Metropolitan Municipality (İBB) Earthquake and Ground Investigation Department under the "Olası Deprem Kayıp Tahminleri İlçe Kitapçıkları" project (2020–2025).
-- Provides district and neighborhood-level estimates for a potential 7.5 magnitude earthquake scenario.
+- Provides district and neighborhood-level numerical estimates for a potential 7.5 magnitude earthquake scenario.
 Includes variables such as:
-   - Predicted building damage levels: light, moderate, heavy, and very heavy damage
+   - Predicted building damage counts: number of lightly, moderately, heavily, and very heavily damaged buildings
-   - Estimated human impact: minor injuries, hospitalizations, severe injuries, fatalities
+   - Estimated human impact values: number of fatalities, severe injuries, hospital-treated injuries, and minor injuries

 ## Analysis Plan
   - Extract building damage and casualty estimation tables from İBB’s District-Level Earthquake Loss Estimation Reports and convert them into a structured CSV format
   - Clean and standardize district and neighborhood names to ensure consistency across both datasets
   - Merge the rental housing dataset and the earthquake loss dataset using district and neighborhood as common keys
   - Create new variables to represent earthquake vulnerability, such as:
     - Damage Ratio: proportion of damaged buildings (light, moderate, heavy, very heavy) relative to total buildings
-    - Casualty Index: proportion of predicted minor injuries, hospitalizations, severe injuries, and fatalities relative to the neighborhood population.
+    - Casualty Ratio: proportion of predicted minor injuries, hospitalizations, severe injuries, and fatalities relative to the neighborhood population.
  - Conduct exploratory data analysis (EDA) to observe trends and outliers
  - Perform statistical tests and correlation analysis to evaluate relationships between rent and risk
  - Visualize results using charts and maps to highlight spatial patterns